deanebarker/Denina-Sharp/README.md

     Text.Left 10

 If your category and command name are identical to another one, the last one in wins.
 This means you can "hide" previous filters by registering new ones that take their place.
+New filters are loaded statically, so they're globally available to all executions of the pipeline.

-In this case, we're trusting that this filter will be called with (1) at least one argument (any extra arguments are simply ignored), (2) that the argument will parse to an Int32, and (3) that the numeric value isn't longer than the active text.
+In the example above case, we're trusting that this filter will be called with (1) at least one argument (any extra arguments are simply ignored), (2) that the argument will parse to an Int32, and (3) that the numeric value isn't longer than the active text.
 Clearly, _you're gonna want to validate and error check this inside your filter before doing anything_.

 And what happens if there's an error condition?
 Do you return the string unchanged?
 Do you throw an exception?
 That's up to you, but there is no user interaction during pipeline execution, so error conditions are problematic.